anyscale/madewithml.github.io/docs/courses/mlops/product.md

     - **Internal vs. external**: not all early releases have to be end-user facing.
 We can use early versions for internal validation, feedback, data collection, etc.
     - **Thorough**: every approach needs to be well [tested](testing.md){:target="_blank"} (code, data + models) and [evaluated](evaluation.md){:target="_blank"}, so we can objectively benchmark different approaches.

 For the purpose of this course, we're going to develop a solution that involves machine learning from the very beginning.
-However, we would also do [A/B testing](infrastructure.md#ab-tests){:target="_blank"} with other approaches such as simply altering the process where users add tags to projects.
-Currently, the tagging process involves adding tags into an input box but what if we could separate the process into sections like `frameworks`, `tasks`, `algorithms`, etc. to guide the user to add relevant tags.
-This is a simple solution that needs to be tested against other approaches for effectiveness.
-Then, we would try rule-based approaches such as simple text matching before trying to predict relevant tags from content metadata.
+However, we would also do [A/B testing](infrastructure.md#ab-tests){:target="_blank"} with other approaches:

+- simple UI change to encourage authors to add specific classes of tags (`frameworks`, `tasks`, `algorithms`, etc.)
+- rule-based approaches using text matching from list of curated tags/aliases
+- predict relevant tags from content title and descriptions

 The main goal here is to think like a problem solver and motivate the need for additional complexity, as opposed to a naive model fitter: